Help & Operations Guide

 - Enable/Disable: Toggle automatic RWT broadcasts on or off

-- Time Window: Set start and end times (e.g., 8:00 AM to 4:00 PM)
+- Time Window: Set start and end times (e.g., 8:00 AM to 4:00 PM).
+The exact minute is drawn at random from inside this window each week.

 - Coverage: The scheduler always follows the shared Default RWT Counties list that sits next to the form—update it once and Quick RWT, manual defaults, and automation all stay aligned.